yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 CoreData is one Objective-C framework and rely highly on the dynamicity of the language.
 Let's try to have a basic idea on how is CoreData working under the hood.

-If you have ever played with the Objective-C runtime, you would know that you can perform a lot at runtime, like  adding an instance variable to existing compiled class [^4].
+If you have ever played with the Objective-C runtime, you would know that you can perform a lot at runtime, like adding an instance variable to existing compiled classes [^4].

 Let's create a basic `NSObject` subclass and declares a variables as `@NSManaged/@dynamic`: